syncfusion-content/javascript-docs/js/Toolbar/Data-binding.md

 ---
 layout: post
-title: Data-binding
+title: Data-binding | JavaScript Toolbar | Syncfusion
-description: data binding
+description: Learn here about data binding in Syncfusion Essential JavaScript Toolbar Control, its elements, and more.
 platform: js
 control: Toolbar
 documentation: ug
 api: /api/js/ejtoolbar
 ---

-# Data binding
+# Data binding in JavaScript Toolbar

 **Toolbar** provides you a flexible approach for binding data from various data sources.
 There are various properties in **Toolbar** for Data Binding.